keu/docs/software/ci-cd.md

 Automating the deploy process to Astronomer starts with creating a Service Account, which will assume a user role and some set of permissions to your Workspace or Deployment.

-From there, you'll write a script that allows your Service Account to do the following:
+From there, you'll write a script that allows your service account to do the following:

 1. Build and tag a Docker Image
 2. Authenticate to a Docker Registry
-3. Push your Image to that Docker Registry
+3. Push your image to that Docker Registry

 From there, a webhook triggers an update to your Airflow Deployment using the CI/CD tool of your choice.
 The Astro CLI completes an authentication and push for every manual `$ astro deploy` command.

-The rest of this guide describes how to create a Service Account and what your CI/CD script should look like based on the tool you're using.
+The rest of this guide describes how to create a service account and what your CI/CD script should look like based on the tool you're using.

 ## Prerequisites